US military may put armed troops on commercial ships in Strait of Hormuz to stop Iran seizures

 The U.S. also has pursued ships across the world believed to be carrying sanctioned Iranian oil.
 Oil industry worries over another seizure by Iran likely has left a ship allegedly carrying Iranian oil stranded off Texas as no company has yet to unload it.

 Baldor reported from Washington.
+Associated Press writer Tara Copp in Washington contributed to this report.